-But how do we get there?
-We suggest developing a single platform to house selling best practices and promote information sharing across your team: a Sales PlayBook.
+Here at CFS, we encourage all sales teams to develop a Sales PlayBook, single platform to house selling best practices and promote information sharing across your team.
+And with most sales teams working remotely, there's no better time than now to develop a Sales PlayBook.

 A great application of this principle is handling objections.
 Most salespeople selling for the same company will hear the same objections over and over.
 Wouldn’t you want to arm your weaker salespeople with the best practice pushbacks your top performers are using?

 Collaboration should give salespeople new tools, information, or techniques they can use immediately to improve their performance.
-Whether it’s a new way to get around a common objection or establish quick rapport with a new prospect, shared information housed in a Sales PlayBook should help salespeople get their jobs done.
+Whether it’s a new way to get around a common roadblocks, or insight on how to establish quick rapport with new prospects, shared information housed in a Sales PlayBook should help salespeople get their jobs done.

 Sales managers can use examples from the PlayBook during team meetings, or incentivize writing down lessons-learned on sales calls.